-The One Show today announced the return of the Rickshaw Challenge for BBC Children in Need, but this time there’s one big difference.
+The One Show announce the return of the Rickshaw Challenge for BBC Children in Need

 Last year nearly 7 million people watched The One Show Presenter Matt Baker complete his gruelling rickshaw ride from Edinburgh to London.
 However, this year the challenge is turned on its head as six young people will take on the challenge to help raise vital funds for disadvantaged children and young people across the UK.

 ‘Team Rickshaw' will be made up of six youngsters, all of whom have been either supported by or still are supported by BBC Children in Need-funded projects.
 They will embark on the arduous journey on the morning of Friday 9 November from Llandudno and will attempt to complete the marathon 411-mile journey in eight days, arriving at BBC Television Centre for The One Show's BBC Children in Need special on Friday 16 November on BBC One.